 Go back to the top of the page.

 On-site visits (e.g., at your home or workplace) may be possible on a case-by-case basis.
 Depending on your location, additional travel fees may apply.
 We would discuss any applicable travel fees prior to scheduling.
-Please schedule a phone call or video chat if you are interested in an in-person session so we can discuss your situation.
+Please schedule a phone call or video chat if you are interested in an on-site session so we can discuss your situation.

 Go back to the top of the page.